Chalarangelo/30-seconds-of-code/blog_posts/breaking-react.md

 ReactDOM.render(<App />, document.getElementById('root'));
 ```

-This looks like a pretty simple React application, with a container, two buttons and a state variable.
-However, it will crash if you click the button that calls `destroyElement()` and then click the other button. _Why?_ you might ask.
+This is a pretty simple React application, with a container, two buttons and a state variable.
+The problem is it will crash if you click the button that calls `destroyElement()` and then click the other one. _Why?_ you might ask.
 The issue here might not be immediately obvious, but if you look at your browser console you will notice the following exception:

 ```
 Uncaught DOMException: Failed to execute 'removeChild' on 'Node': The node to be removed is not a child of this node.
 ```

-This might still be cryptic, so let me explain what is going on.
+This might still be cryptic, so let me explain what's going on.
 React uses its own representation of the DOM, called a virtual DOM, in order to figure out what to render.
-Usually, the virtual DOM will match the current DOM structure and React will process changes in props and state, updating the virtual DOM and then sending the necessary changes to the real DOM.
+Usually, the virtual DOM will match the current DOM structure and React will process changes in props and state.
+It will then update the virtual DOM and then batch and send the necessary changes to the real DOM.

 However, in this case React's virtual DOM and the real DOM are different, because of `destroyElement()` removing the `#my-div` element.
-As a result, when React tries to update the real DOM with the changes from the virtual DOM, the `#my-div` element cannot be removed as it doesn't exist anymore.
+As a result, when React tries to update the real DOM with the changes from the virtual DOM, the element cannot be removed as it doesn't exist anymore.
 This results in the above exception being thrown and your application breaking.

-This example is short and easy to resolve, by refactoring `destroyElement()` to be part of the `App` component and interact with its state, yet it showcases how fragile React can be under circumstances.
-Having a shared codebase, with many developers working on different things, can lead to issues like this being introduced and tracking them down can be rather tricky, which is why you might want to be very careful when directly manipulating the DOM when you use React.
+You can refactor `destroyElement()` to be part of the `App` component and interact with its state to fix the issue in this example.
+Regardless of the simplicity of the problem or the fix, it showcases how fragile React can be under circumstances.
+This is only compounded in a large codebase where many developers contribute code daily in different areas.
+In such a setting, issues like this can be easily introduced and tracking them down can be rather tricky.
+This is why I would advice you to be very careful when directly manipulating the DOM in combination with React.